gomlx/gomlx/docs/developing.md

 ## Updating `coverage.out` file

-This is not done as a github actions because it would take too long to download the datasets, etc.
+This is not done as a GitHub actions because it would take too long to download the datasets, etc.
-Instead, we do it manually with:
+Instead, we do it manually using the `cmd/run_coverage.sh` simple script.

+It basically does the follwoingwith:

 ```shell
 PACKAGE_COVERAGE="./graph/...,./ml/...,./models/...,./types/...,./xla/..."